Azure/SaaS-Private-Connectivity/documentation/tutorials/tutorial1.md

 ## Deploy the Function App
 The Function App will be deployed to the App Service Plan created in the last step.
 The http trigger based function to listen for webhook notifications will then be deployed to this function app.
+This step assumes you have installed the functions core tools mentioned in the Before you begin section.

 ```
 cd ../..